Team GB Name Sailing Squad for Tokyo 2020

 - Tom Squires: RS:X Men (Men’s Windsurfer)

-There were no surprises among the selections, announced at Haven Holiday Park, Rockley Park in Poole on Tuesday.
+There were no surprises among the selections, announced at Haven Holiday Park, Rockley Park in Poole on Tuesday (1 Oct). the selections made to date not really being in any doubt following the recent Tokyo test events and championship results.

-The selections to date not really being in any doubt following the recent Tokyo test events and championship results, and are the most to be named at this stage of the run-up to the Games, with nine of the twelve selected on at least their second trip to the Olympics.
+But they and are the most to be named at this stage of the run-up to the Games, with nine of the twelve selected on at least their second trip to the Olympics.

 Finn sailor Giles Scott, and 470 helm Hannah Mills are previous Olympic gold medal winners and at the top of their game, and will lead what is already looking to be a strong team to Tokyo in August next year.